Team-Determination/vs-Hecker/README.md

 # vs. Hecker
 ![vs Hecker Logo](https://user-images.githubusercontent.com/11689362/136032373-9f0cfa8a-05f2-49a3-b2db-e85c8e4bf61a.png)
 ## About
 This is the official public repository for the vs. Hecker mod.
-This is an **unfinished** version of the next update of (https://gamejolt.com/games/unityparty/632556)[Unity Party].
+This is an **unfinished** version of the next update of [Unity Party](https://gamejolt.com/games/unityparty/632556).
 It is **not** recommended to use this Unity project for your own project.
 It is best to wait until the next Unity Party update is released then use that instead.

+Want to play the mod?
+[It's here.](https://gamejolt.com/games/hecker/650200)
 ## Credits
 - Lad - Art, Animation, and Chart.
 - Aighty2 - Song and BF+GF sprites.